apache/cordova-docs/STYLESHEET.md

 * Mac "OS X", not "OSX"

-* Prefer "simulator" over "emulator"; clarify when interfaces refer to them differently.
-(Simulators more robustly model a device's internal state rather than its outward appearance.)
+* Prefer "emulator" over "simulator"; clarify when interfaces refer to them differently.

 * Prefer generic "SDK" over "IDE", or "SDK tools" when referring to dedicated GUI coding environments such as Eclipse.
 (OK to refer to